SensvanAert/PS_transformer_app/README.md

 Timers in the app are set to miliseconds, to change this go to the page containing the timer find the function with the timers and change this to seconds.

 DISCLAIMER!!!
-DO NOT RELAY ON THIS APP FOR TESTING TRANSFORMERS
+DO NOT RELY ON THIS APP FOR TESTING TRANSFORMERS